 In addition, age may correspond with an increased risk of conditions such as uterine fibroids and endometriosis.
 Both of these can affect fertility.

 Endometriosis involves tissue similar to uterine lining growing beyond the uterus.
-This tissue may block off or change the shape of reproductive organs, making it more difficult for sperm to reach an egg.
+This tissue may block off or change the shape of reproductive organs, making it

 The condition may also cause the immune system to attack an embryo.
 However, many women with endometriosis do conceive and carry babies to term.